HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Supported devices

-_ARCore i_s designed to work on a wide variety of qualified Android phones running_ Android 7.0 (Nougat) _and later.
+_ARCore_ is designed to work on a wide variety of qualified Android phones running _Android 7.0 (Nougat)_ and later.
 A full list of all supported devices [is available here](https://developers.google.com/ar/discover/supported-devices).

 ### How does ARCore work?

--   Fundamentally, _ARCore_ is doing two things:
+-   Fundamentally, ARCore is doing two things:

-    -   tracking the **position **of the mobile device as it moves
+    -   tracking the **position** of the mobile device as it moves
-    -   building its own understanding of the real world.
+    -   building its own understanding of the real world

 -   ARCore's motion tracking technology uses the **phone's camera** to identify interesting **points,** called features, and **tracks** how those points move over time.
 With a combination of the movement of these points and readings from the phone's inertial sensors, _ARCore_ determines both the position and orientation of the phone as it moves through space.